-Long before I ever thought about doing hair, I was intrigued by the chemistry behind it.
-I remember wondering to myself, “how does hair dye work?” almost every time I would get my hair done.
+Long before I ever thought about doing hair, I was intrigued by the science behind hair color.
+I remember wondering to myself about how hair dye works, almost every time I would get my hair done.
 I mean, it made no sense to me.
-You put something on your hair and it changes the color to whatever you want.
+You put something on your hair, and it changes the color to whatever you want.
 Is it magic?
 There has to be a reasonable explanation, right?
-Well, it’s actually quite simple….
+Well, it’s actually quite simple…

 Anatomy of Hair:

-First things first: I need to explain to you about the anatomy of the hair shaft.
-It is important information to understand the rest of the article.
+First things first: Before I can explain how hair dye works, I need to explain to you about the anatomy of the hair shaft.
+It is essential information for the rest of the article.
 I also provided an image of a cross-section of a hair shaft to better illustrate how things look up in there.

 The cortex is the money spot when talking about hair color.
 It is found between the cuticle and medulla and holds all of the natural (and unnatural) pigment, which gives hair its color.
 The natural pigment in the cortex is called “melanin,” which is also what gives skin its color.
 It is also important to note that the melanin is denser near the cuticle than it is towards the middle of the hair shaft.

 This is the central core of the hair.
 This nearly invisible section serves as the “marrow” of the hair and is the softest part of the hair shaft.
 Although scientists do not know the exact purpose of the medulla, they speculate that it is more prominent in gray hair.
 Last but not least, it contains large amounts of mitochondrial DNA, which is passed from the mother to her offspring (Wikipedia).
-Unfortunately, none of this is important to how hair dye works.
+Unfortunately, it isn’t essential to how hair dye works.

-I promise all that sciencey stuff is important, but now that you have some background on hair anatomy, let me get to the good stuff….
+Now that you have some background in hair anatomy, let me get to the good stuff…

 Types of Hair Dye:

-Now is a good time to let you know that there are a few different types of hair dye, and they all work differently.
-To answer the question, “How does hair dye work?” we need to first distinguish what type of hair dye we are talking about.
+Now is an excellent time to let you know that there are a few different types of hair dye, and they all work differently.
+To understand how hair dye works, we need first to distinguish what type of hair dye we are talking about.

 Temporary Hair Dye:

 Temporary color will temporarily color your hair, without the long-term commitment.
-The next time you wash your hair, it should rinse completely out (unless your hair is very damaged and porous, in which case, it might take a couple washes).
+The next time you wash your hair, it should rinse entirely out (unless your hair is very damaged and porous, in which case, it might take a couple of washes).
 It comes in a bunch of different forms like rinses, chalks, sprays and more.
-Colors like this work by simply coating the hair shaft with color (it does not chemically change to the hair).
+Colors like this work by merely coating the hair shaft with color (it does not chemically change the hair).
 When you wash your hair, it should rinse right off.

 Semi-Permanent Hair Dye: